{{ alt }}

 Will this increase my cost to participate?

-Touch football remains one of cheapest sports to play.
+Touch football remains one of the most affordable sports to play.

 Can I use state government sports vouchers to pay for my membership?